Braves vs. Orioles Player Props Betting Odds

 Murphy Stats

-- Sean Murphy has recorded 29 hits with eight doubles, nine home runs and 21 walks.
-He has driven in 28 runs.
+- Sean Murphy has eight doubles, nine home runs, 21 walks and 28 RBI (29 total hits).

 Murphy Recent Games